 It’s important to understand exactly what will happen when you make a child abuse claim.
 We’ve outlined the process as simply as possible so you know what to expect if you do decide to make a claim for child abuse compensation.

-- A Free Case Assessment - when you get in touch with us, we’ll ask you a few simple questions and consider any information you’ve given us, to see if you have a good chance of a successful claim.
-We know that this process won’t be easy for you, so our Child Abuse team will be respectful and empathetic throughout
+When you get in touch with us, we’ll ask you a few simple questions and consider any information you’ve given us, to see if you have a good chance of a successful claim.
+We know that this process won’t be easy for you, so our Child Abuse team will be respectful and empathetic throughout.

-- Allocate - if we take on your case, you’ll be given a specialist who will work with you and support you throughout your claim.
+If we take on your case, you’ll be given a specialist who will work with you and support you throughout your claim.
 Any worries or concerns you have, you can speak to them.
-We’ll give you open and straightforward legal advice, without using complicated legal language and we’ll be friendly, approachable and sensitive throughout the whole process
+We’ll give you open and straightforward legal advice, without using complicated legal language and we’ll be friendly, approachable and sensitive throughout the whole process.

-- Getting the Evidence - we will gather evidence to help prove your claim.
+We will gather evidence to help prove your claim.
 We may arrange for you to see a medical expert, such as a Psychologist or Psychiatrist.
 This will help us to be clear about the impact and effects of the child abuse you’ve experienced on your life and support your claim for compensation.
-This may be worrying or upsetting for you, but we’ll talk it through with you so you are clear about what to expect
+This may be worrying or upsetting for you, but we’ll talk it through with you so you are clear about what to expect.

-- How Much Compensation – we know that your claim isn’t just about the money, but we do have to look at how much compensation you may get for the injuries you’ve suffered, should your case be successful.
+We know that your claim isn’t just about the money, but we do have to look at how much compensation you may get for the injuries you’ve suffered, should your case be successful.
 We’ll do this by looking at the evidence we have from the medical experts and understanding how the abuse you suffered as a child has affected your life.
-We’ll also look at whether you can work now and in the future, if the abuse has impacted your employment opportunities, and whether you need ongoing support in future
+We’ll also look at whether you can work now and in the future, if the abuse has impacted your employment opportunities, and whether you need ongoing support in future.

 Time Limits on Making a Child Abuse Claim